blab/cartography/docs/cartography.md

 Human H3N2 Influenza data, labeled with outlier samples, and swine H3N2 Influenza data was concatenated together, with around 40 outliers and 2600 normal strains.
 This data was transformed and reduced using MDS, which preliminary analysis proved was the strongest of the embeddings at separating outliers by euclidean distance from normal strains due to its emphasis on global patterns.
 The euclidean datapoints from the MDS analysis was inputted into Local Outlier Factor analysis from scikit-learn [@jolliffe_cadima_2016], which outputted outlier scores for each strain.
-A Support Vector Machine was trained on the LOF data, and the SVM outputted labels that identified strains as outliers or not.
+All values above 4 standard deviations from the mean was identified as an outlier.
 This information was further analyzed using a graph of LOF score distances colored by both true outlier and predicted outlier status, a plot of MDS with the LOF scores the radius on each datapoint (colored by the true or false nature of the predicted value), confusion matrices, Matthews Correlation Coefficient values, and KDE Density Plots.

 # Acknowledgements